Cookei/UCBUGG-website-recreation/ucbugg-site/src/assets/labs/Post Production/rendering arnold/rendering - arnold.md

 > Please please please, START EARLY.
 DO NOT PROCRASTINATE when rendering during render week.
 You will run into a lot of issues and even if you don't, rendering itself takes a massive amount of time.

 > (!info)
-> A single frame takes about 3 to 5 minutes to render.
+> A single frame takes about 3 to 5 (or more!) minutes to render.
 At 24 frames a second, 1 minute of animation will take on average 96 hours.
 > 60s \* 24fps \* 4mins / 60s = 96 hours

 Before you start rendering, please make sure all your scenes are **COMPLETELY FINALIZED**.
 You cannot edit anything after you render since rendering is essentially "FINAL".
 If you want to change anything, you will have to rerender the **entire thing**.
 Make sure everything is completely final and double triple check all your animations and lighting are correct.